ZenkakuHiragana/gmod_addons/README.md

     * [x] Write a charging script
     * [x] Draw a crosshair
     * [x] Draw a laser sight
-    * [ ] Write a script to fire the actual ink
+    * [x] Write a script to fire the actual ink
-    * [ ] Set an ink consumption and other parameters.
+    * [x] Set an ink consumption and other parameters Squiffers and Bamboozlers are remaining.
+    * [ ] Write a script for scoped chargers
 * More effects!
     * [x] Create muzzle effects (cone-shaped, ring, and mist, for shooters and chargers)
     * [x] Use Source particle system (.pcf file) to emit muzzle effect
-    * [ ] Create ink effects when it's going to paint the world.
+    * [x] Create ink effects when it's going to paint the world.
 * Weapon models
     SWEP Construction Kit can't draw the shadow of the SWEPs.
     So I decided to make viewmodels and worldmodels from [Splatoon Full Weapons Pack.][2]